Who Am I?

 A wonderful way to wrap up class!

-After Sifu Craig casually bowed class out (same way we bowed in), many of us stayed for a few minutes afterward to chit-chat.
+After Sifu Craig casually bowed class out (the same way we bowed in), many of us stayed for a few minutes afterward to chit-chat.

 Of course, the hot topic after class was our Kung Fu family member leaving so soon.